ViktorAJStein/Regularized_f_Divergence_Particle_Flows/README.md

-MMD-regularized f-divergence Wasserstein-2 particle flows
+MMD-regularized $f$-divergence Wasserstein-2 particle flows
 =========================

 A python script to evaluate and plot the discretized Wasserstein-2 gradient flow starting at an empirical measure with respect to an Maximum-Mean-Discrepancy-regularized f-divergence functional, whose target is an empirical measure as well.